The polarization constant of finite dimensional complex spaces is one: Introduction

 for every $P \in \mathcal P(^kX)$ and all Banach space $X$.
 The polarization constant $\frac{k^k}{k!}$ is the best possible for the general case.
 Indeed, if $X=\ell_1$ there is a norm one $k$-homogeneous polynomial $P \in \mathcal P(^k\ell_1)$ such that $\Vert \overset{\vee}{P} \Vert = \frac{k^k}{k!}$ (see for example \cite{H}).
 On the other hand a classical result of Banach \cite{banach1938homogene} asserts that if $\mathcal{H}$ is a Hilbert space then $\Vert \overset{\vee}{P} \Vert = \Vert P \Vert$, for every $P \in \mathcal P(^k\mathcal{H})$.
 Therefore it is natural to define \cite[Definition 1.40]{dineen1999complex}, given a fixed Banach space $X$, its so-called \emph{$k$-polarization constant}

 and also its \emph{polarization constant}

-By Equation \eqref{ec polarizacion} and Stirling's formula we have $1 \leq \ccc(X) \leq e$, where the leftmost value is attained for $X=\ell_2$ and the rightmost value is attained for $X=\ell_1$.
+From inequality \eqref{ec polarizacion} and Stirling's formula we have $1 \leq \ccc(X) \leq e$, where the leftmost value is attained for $X=\ell_2$ and the rightmost value is attained for $X=\ell_1$.
 The interest of knowing the value of $\ccc(X)$ relies on the fact that it provides accurate hypercontractive inequalities of the form:

 Our main result shows that the norm of a $k$-homogeneous polynomial over a finite dimensional complex Banach space and the norm of its associated $k$-linear form are quite close, provided $k$ is large enough.
 Precisely,